jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-03-04-realtime-dashboard-3/index.md

   - Next.js
   - React
   - WebSocket
-authors:
-  - JaehyeonKim
-images: []
 description: Next.js and React with Apache ECharts show the same live order and revenue metrics, reading from the FastAPI WebSocket server in the browser.
 ---

-In this post, we build a real-time monitoring dashboard using [Next.js](https://nextjs.org/), a React framework that supports server-side rendering, static site generation, and full-stack capabilities with built-in performance optimizations.
-Similar to the *Streamlit* app we developed in [Part 2](/blog/2025-02-25-realtime-dashboard-2), this dashboard connects to the WebSocket server from [Part 1](/blog/2025-02-18-realtime-dashboard-1) to continuously fetch and visualize key metrics such as **order counts**, **sales data**, and **revenue by traffic source and country**.
+A real-time monitoring dashboard connects to the WebSocket server from [Part 1](/blog/2025-02-18-realtime-dashboard-1) to continuously fetch and visualize key metrics such as **order counts**, **sales data**, and **revenue by traffic source and country**.
 With interactive bar charts and dynamic metrics, users can monitor sales trends and other critical business KPIs in real-time.
+In this post, we build it using [Next.js](https://nextjs.org/), a React framework that supports server-side rendering, static site generation, and full-stack capabilities with built-in performance optimizations.
+It is similar to the *Streamlit* app we developed in [Part 2](/blog/2025-02-25-realtime-dashboard-2).

 <!--more-->